-When an SLTINETURI with urlType attribute "1" base URL appears (at the SLT level), the service_id term is used to indicate the Service to which the requested signaling metadata objects apply.
+When an SLTINETURI with urlType attribute "1" base URL appears (at the SLT level) and no svcInetUrl is present for the Service (at the service layer), the service_id term is appended to indicate the Service to which the requested signaling metadata objects apply.
 When constructing a URL path, the value of service_id shall be represented as a decimal number (with no leading zeros and no decimal point).
-When the service_id term is not present, then the signaling metadata objects for all Services in the section are requested.